 Defender Bongani Khumalo, then of Tottenham Hotspur in the English Premier League and now with PAOK, is also in the squad – he is the skipper.

-For Kenya, there will be massive miss outs from the last time round but a few names which featured then will be in the squad.
+For Kenya, there will be massive miss outs from the last time round but a few names that featured then will be in the squad.

 Striker Dennis Oliech who played against South Africa in the Castle Cup way back in 2002 as teenager as well as in Rustenburg early last year is part of Michel’s squad for Tuesday.